bbcello/Investment-type-test/README.md

-# React Personality Test
+# Investment Personality Test

-This Personality Test was built for part of a project by Checkmate.Co Start-Up
+This Investment Personality Test was built for part of a project by Checkmate.Co Start-Up